yoctoproject/poky/documentation/overview-manual/concepts.rst

    For more information on the cross-development toolchain generation, see the ":ref:`overview-manual/concepts:cross-development toolchain generation`" section.
-For information on advantages gained when building a cross-development toolchain using the do_populate_sdk task, see the ":ref:`sdk-manual/appendix-obtain:building an sdk installer`" section in the Yocto Project Application Development and the Extensible Software Development Kit (eSDK) manual.
+For information on advantages gained when building a cross-development toolchain using the :ref:`ref-tasks-populate_sdk` task, see the ":ref:`sdk-manual/appendix-obtain:building an sdk installer`" section in the Yocto Project Application Development and the Extensible Software Development Kit (eSDK) manual.